Lulne/Bilibili-Twitch-Widget/README.md

 # BiliBili Twitch Widget Setup

+# Step 0
+install requirements used in main.py

 # Step 1
 Create a secrets.json file in the project folder with the below structure: